Avraham Eliezer Alperstein: RIETS

 Upon his return to New York, Rabbi Alperstein was delighted to learn that his colleagues Rabbis Moshe Matlin and Yehuda David Bernstein had opened a Lithuanian-style yeshiva named in honour of the distinguished Rabbi Yitzchak Elchanan Spektor of Kovno.
 Desiring to assist the yeshiva, Rabbi Alperstein's abilities as a dynamic public speaker in Yiddish proved useful as he campaigned throughout the Shteiblach of the Lower East Side for funds for RIETS.

 In 1903, when RIETS felt it had outgrown its premises at the Kalvarier shul, Rabbi Alperstein arranged for the yeshiva to transfer to his own Yagustava shul.
-By 1905, the year he became rabbi at Congregation Mishkon Yisroel, approximately 100 students were engaged in Torah study in RIETS, under the tutelage of several rabbis including Rabbi Alperstein.
+By 1905, the year he became Rabbi at Congregation Mishkon Yisroel, approximately 100 students were engaged in Torah study in RIETS, under the tutelage of several rabbis including Rabbi Alperstein.

+Rabbi Alperstein is widely recognized as the first Rosh Yeshiva of the Rabbi Isaac Elchanan Theological Seminary (RIETS), which became a part of Yeshiva University.
+Multiple sources confirm that he held this distinction, helping to establish the institution's educational and spiritual foundations.

 Rabbi Alperstein was highly active in the areas of Kashrut and Jewish education.
 He was one of the founders of the Agudath Harabbonim, serving as its vice-president and directing the New York branch.
 He died on January 28, 1917, and was buried in Mount Judah Cemetery, New York.
-His wife founded the 'Beth Abraham Home for the Incurably Sick' in the Bronx in his memory, which today is the Beth Abraham Hospital, part of the Montefiore Medical Center.
+His wife, Bertha, founded the 'Beth Abraham Home for the Incurably Sick' in the Bronx in his memory, which today is the Beth Abraham Hospital, part of the Montefiore Medical Center.